lm3nitro/Projects/SIEM/ELK/ELK Install.md

 sudo apt install elasticsearch

 ```
->### Note: During the initial installation, you will encounter the security configuration settings, which will include the default password for the elastic user.
+>### Note: During the initial installation, I was presented with the security configuration settings, this included the default password for the elastic user.
 It is important to make a note of this password as it will be needed later on.

 If the installation proceeds without issues, Elasticsearch will be successfully installed on the host machine.